nikos-karagkiozis/demand_forecaster/APPLICATION_FLOW.md

 - A) Vertex AI Pipelines end-to-end (recommended when quotas are ready; serving/deploy is optional and gated).
 - B) Cloud Run Jobs orchestration (alternative to pipelines; does not deploy an endpoint by itself).
 - C) Split path: pipeline (or jobs) for ingest/train/predict, then a separate script to register/deploy an endpoint.

+Optional, orthogonal to A/B/C:
+- Vertex AI Hyperparameter Tuning: run HPT as a separate job against the same training image to search LightGBM parameters, then retrain once with the best params.

 I’ll walk through each option in detail.